soarpatriot/soarpatriot.github.io/src/jade/includes/articles/2015-06/frontend.md

-# Today Frontend development bref introduce
+# Today Frontend development brief introduce

 1. frontend be used for